-This type of development could also lead to increased industrial development in Alaska.
-For example, rare earth metals are a valuable commodity and AIDEA is working with its existing finance tools to assist the opening of such mines.
-However, AIDEA is interested in more than simply mineral extraction.
-The Authority recognizes that developing the capability for in-state processing of minerals, such as rare earth metals, could create many long-term jobs and lead to industrial development utilizing state-of-the-art technologies.
+This type of development could lead to increased value-added industrial development in Alaska.
+For example, rare earth elements are strategic commodities and AIDEA is working with its existing finance tools to assist the opening of such mines.
+However, AIDEA recognizes that developing the capability for in-state processing of minerals, such as rare earth metals, not only creates additional value but many family-wage jobs as well.
+The goal is to increase the vertical integration of the resource industry by integrating as many stages of the value-added production process in Alaska especially those utilizing state-of-the-art technologies.

-Further, AIDEA supports the development of intermodal transportation systems, the intermix of industrial roads, rail and ports needed to bring natural resources, refined products, and goods to market.
-As AIDEA has reached out to developers both in and outside of the state, it has learned that road and port access to development sites and the availability of needed energy at those sites are the two infrastructure types needed to spur desirable natural resource development.
+Further, AIDEA supports the development of intermodal transportation systems, i.e. the intermix of industrial roads, rail and ports needed to bring natural resources, refined products, and goods to market.
+In discussions with developers, both in and outside of the state, AIDEA has learned that road and port access to development sites, and the availability of power at those sites are two critical infrastructure types needed to spur viable natural resource development.

 Examples of supported projects include:

 In addition to enterprise infrastructure for resource development, there are opportunities to work with communities that have public needs/wants to move goods and services, and to coordinate with the military and research institutions that need access by land, sea, or air to parts of Alaska.
 For example, a port may have multiple uses: public needs and public wants to deliver goods to and from a community; support for military and research vessels; and support for resource development (fish, timber, oil and gas, minerals, and tourism).
 In this case, financing for a port development project could be structured using several scenarios, including a municipality or borough issues a bond for the public needs from the port; the military provides capital for a share of the port to be used by military vessels; and AIDEA provides financing that is backed by revenue from resource developers.